Bristol True Wage: a high-skill city economy with one of the UK’s shortest commutes

 Despite its strong labour market, true-wage analysis still matters in Bristol.
 Centre for Cities found that 49% of Bristol’s population can reach the city centre by public transport in 30 minutes — better than most UK cities outside London and Edinburgh, but still below the 70%+ European average for similarly-sized cities.
 The city has no tram or rapid metro system, and bus journey times can vary, meaning office-day travel costs and reliability are worth factoring into any salary comparison.

-Why Bristol is a good true-wage city — but not immune to commute drag
+Why Bristol is a good true-wage city — but not immune to commute time and costs

 At around 22 minutes one way (Census data, Workthere/Savills analysis), Bristol’s average commute is one of the shortest of any major UK city.
 That structural advantage means office-heavy roles lose less hourly value to travel time than in London, Birmingham or Manchester.
 However, the West of England’s planned £200m mass transit investment (2025) is still in the design phase, so bus-reliant commuters currently face route variability that a simple time average does not fully capture.